Andrew Gaff

-Andrew Gaff (born 16 June 1992) is a professional Australian rules footballer playing for the West Coast Eagles in the Australian Football League (AFL).
-He plays predominantly as a midfielder.
+Andrew Gaff (born 16 June 1992) is a former professional Australian rules footballer who played for the West Coast Eagles in the Australian Football League (AFL).
+He played predominantly as a midfielder.

 Gaff was recruited from the Oakleigh Chargers with the fourth pick in the 2010 National Draft.
 He made his debut in round one of the 2011 season, and later in the year was nominated for the AFL Rising Star Award.
-Gaff has been a regular in the West Coast line-up since his debut, and in 2015 played in the club's grand final loss to Hawthorn.
+Gaff was a regular in the West Coast line-up since his debut, and in 2015 played in the club's grand final loss to Hawthorn.
 He won the John Worsfold Medal as West Coast's best and fairest player that year, and was also named in the 2015 All-Australian team.
 Gaff placed equal fourth in the 2016 Brownlow Medal.
 He was named in the 2018 All-Australian team.

 Early life

 Gaff attended Kew East Primary School until 2004 and Carey Baptist Grammar School in his high school years.
 He starred in the Carey First XVIII football team as a hard-running midfielder who proved to be a prolific goalkicker.

 Originally from the Kew Comets Junior Football Club in the Yarra Junior Football League, Gaff played in the TAC Cup with the Oakleigh Chargers. before being selected with the fourth pick overall in the 2010 National Draft by the West Coast Eagles.
 Recognised as one of the best prospects in his draft year, Gaff was renowned for his endurance, work ethic, kicking and ability to accumulate possessions.